-Carpet is obviously a top choice for comfort but can be slightly harder to clean (especially liquids) and not quite as durable as other types of flooring (like tile).
+Carpet is obviously a top choice for comfort, but can be slightly harder to clean (especially liquids) and not quite as durable as other types of flooring (like tile).
 This is why many people put carpets in the bedrooms.
-There is less traffic than the other parts of the home resulting in less cleaning and less wear and tear on the flooring.
-Plus it’s soft and warm when you get out of bed in the morning.
+There is less foot traffic than the other parts of the home resulting in less cleaning and less wear and tear on the flooring.
+Plus, it’s soft and warm when you get out of bed in the morning.

 The first part of cleanability is the actual ease of cleaning.
 Floors like hardwoods, vinyl, and tile are quite easy to clean.
 There are plenty of options to clean floors, mop, broom, Swiffer, vacuum.
 Almost anything works and it’s quick and easy.

 Floors like carpet and laminate can soak up the moisture and can be quite difficult to get clean after that.
-In the case of laminate flooring, the moisture can even work it’s way into the joints of the flooring and cause swelling that is unrepairable.
+In the case of laminate flooring, the moisture can even work it’s way into the joints of the flooring and cause swelling that’s irreparable.

 The second part of cleanability in flooring is looking at how well your flooring hides dirt.
-You probably don’t want to be cleaning your floors every day because it always looks dirty.
+You probably don’t want to be cleaning your floors every day because they always look dirty.

 When choosing a flooring with the purpose of not showing every spec of dust, it’s best to stay away from really smooth, flat flooring and lean towards something that has a slight texture to it.